-The relentless wild Californian Infinity Scarf develops a symbiotic
+The relentless wild Californian Infinity Scarf develops a symbiotic relationship with its prey before ultimately devouring her. |

 So yes, yes, a thousand times yes on the pumpkin spice latte (I like a nice pumpkin shot in a chai latte, myself).
 But truly eating seasonally, in a way that's a bit more meaningful than gingerbread cookies and butternut squash soup, is a little more time and thought consuming.